 She organized a District 5 Youth Advisory Council for young people to discuss issues impacting them and how they can affect change in their community and provide community service to their neighborhood; the District 5 Neighborhood Advisory Committee and a West Louisville Crime Prevention Council with representatives from the Shawnee, Chickasaw and Russell Neighborhoods.

-She is currently Chair of the Appropriations NDF's & CIF's Committee and a member of the Budget Committees and Ad Hoc Committee on Vacant Property.
+She is currently Vice Chair of the Contracts Committee.
+She is also a member of the Appropriations NDF's & CIF's, Budget and Ad Hoc Committee on Vacant Property.
 She has in the past chaired the Council’s Budget, Appropriations and Government administration committees.